GuestJim/OCC-OCAT_Shiny/README.md

 	* double-click on a facet or select via lists and "Update Single-Plot" button
 * zoom in on certain graphs
 	* Course
-	* QQ
+	* Quantile
 * stats for brushed/highlighted sections of certain graphs
 	* Course
 	* Frequency
-	* QQ
+	* Quantile
 	* Consecutive Difference
 	* Consecutive Difference (Percentage)
-* experiment with theoretical line on QQ graph
+* experiment with theoretical line on Quantile graph

 The purpose is presently not to enable the downloading of data, statistics, or graphs.
 Downloading of tables can be toggled on via.